 Q. Does every business with 50 or more employees pay a penalty if they don’t offer “affordable, comprehensive” health insurance?

 A. Businesses with 50 or more full-time equivalent (FTE) employees are required to offer health insurance coverage to their full-time employees (30+ hours per week) or they risk a penalty.
 The employer mandate went into effect — partially — in 2015 for businesses with at least 100 FTE employees, and took effect in 2016 for those with at least 50 FTE employees.

 But the penalty for not offering affordable, comprehensive coverage is only triggered if at least one of the employees obtains coverage in the exchange and receives a premium subsidy.
 The penalty varies depending on whether the employer doesn’t offer coverage at all, or offers coverage but it doesn’t provide minimum value and/or it isn’t affordable.

 Employer doesn’t offer coverage at all

 But if a business pays its workers wages that are high enough to ensure every employee’s household income would be too high to qualify for subsidies, there would be no penalty, since none of the workers would qualify for subsidies in the exchange.
 Of course, that’s rare, since large, high-wage employers almost always offer comprehensive health insurance coverage.
-And it’s even rarer in 2021 and 2022, since the American Rescue Plan (ARP) eliminated the income cap for subsidy eligibility.
+And it’s even rarer from 2021 through 2025, since the American Rescue Plan (ARP) eliminated the income cap for subsidy eligibility (extended through 2025 by the Inflation Reduction Act).
 That doesn’t mean that the highest earners get subsidies now, but it does mean that households with income above 400% of the poverty level may qualify for subsidies — depending on the cost of the benchmark plan in their area — whereas that wasn’t the case pre-ARP.

 Similarly, if none of the employees obtain coverage in the exchange despite being eligible for subsidies, the penalty would not be triggered.
 But that’s probably also very unlikely, given how much publicity the ACA has received for the last several years.